Rebooting Your business in 2022- What will this mean?

 Has the REBOOT of the Sales Inventory Operational Plan SIOP really got the best foresight to make decisions on which sales orders have real demand with a line of sight to end customer and in the other direction line of sight to your suppliers and their suppliers or are they based on previous norms and hope?
 What does the operational SIOP look like when translated into the Profitability, Growth, and Cash Flow forecasts?
 Does it still make sense, or does the plan need to be adjusted before execution?

-Most companies, as they head towards the new normal, recognize that demand levels have changed.
-They are now looking to normalize their SIOP for Q3-Q4 2020 and the first half of 2021.
+“Business Unusal” and the risk levels with customers, suppliers and deals have changed.
+Each need looking at independantly and in greater detail as the SIOP for the first half of 2022 is finalised.
 Following the above questions and methodology is essential in navigating this process.